 B.A.
 2007, Iowa State University of Science & Technology

-Professor Newman’s articles on competition and innovation policy have appeared in the University of Pennsylvania Law Review, Washington University Law Review, Vanderbilt Law Review, George Washington Law Review, and other journals.
-His commentary on antitrust enforcement has been featured by a variety of popular media outlets, including CNBC, the New York Times, The Atlantic, USA Today, Business Insider, Bloomberg, and elsewhere.
-Along with Dr. Thibault Schrepel, he blogs about transatlantic antitrust and competition policy developments at Revue Concurrentialiste.
+Professor Newman’s scholarly articles have appeared in the University of Pennsylvania Law Review, Washington University Law Review, Vanderbilt Law Review, George Washington Law Review, and other leading journals.
+His commentary on antitrust enforcement has been featured by a variety of popular media outlets, including CNBC, the New York Times, The Atlantic, the Wall Street Journal, the Sunday Times of London, NPR, USA Today, Business Insider, Bloomberg, Politico, and more.
 Professor Newman has been invited to speak before the U.S. Federal Trade Commission, U.S. Senate policy staff, and at leading academic institutions within the United States and abroad.

-During his academic career, Professor Newman has received a number of honors and awards, including the Academic Society for Competition Law Best Junior Paper Award, the SEALS Call-for-Papers Award, the Farris Bobango Faculty Scholarship Award, and the Professor of the Year Award.
+During his academic career, Professor Newman has received a number of honors and awards, including the Academic Society for Competition Law Best Junior Paper Award, the SEALS Call-for-Papers Award, the Farris Bobango Faculty Scholarship Award, and Professor of the Year.

 While earning his J.D. with highest honors from the University of Iowa College of Law, Professor Newman served as research assistant to Herbert Hovenkamp, was managing editor of the Iowa Law Review, and published student notes in journals at the University of Iowa and the University of Virginia.